 - C++ is used for system programming.

 - Unlike Java, C++ is an extension of the C language.

 - C++ is interactive with hardware, but Java is not.

-- Supports for the Goto statement is available in C++ and not in Java.
+- Supports for the Goto statement are available in C++ and not in Java.